BS in Engineering

 and Physics Laboratory II

-Choose two additional electives
+Choose two electives

 Electrical Engineering